Low Fertility and Human Development: Multidisciplinary Perspectives and Solutions

 Deputy Secretary, Strategy Group, Prime Minister’s Office, Singapore

-Chair Professor (Population Health) and Director for HKJC Centre for Suicide Research and Prevention, The University of Hong Kong
+Chair Professor (Population Health), Department of Social Work and Social Administration, The University of Hong Kong

 Paul YIP